fbpx

 What is transactional leadership?

-Transactional leadership is one of the most common forms of leadership—at least, it’s one that most people have experienced at some point in their lives.
-Transactional leaders use supervision, organization, and rewards and punishments to manage and motivate their employees.
+It’s one of the most common forms of leadership—at least, it’s one that most people have experienced at some point in their lives.
 When employees successfully accomplish a task, they are rewarded.
 When employees fail to accomplish a task, they are punished.

 Transactional leadership is a hierarchical, goal-based, and results-oriented approach that relies on well-established operations and methods that require little creativity or innovation.
 Transactional leaders aren’t looking to change things up—they want to maintain the status quo.
 If an employee tries a new approach or acts upon a daring idea and is unsuccessful, they won’t be appreciated for their innovation; instead, they may be punished for their failure.
 Transactional leaders are reactive rather than proactive, only taking action if they need to.